aki-matsu/web/_pages/about.md

 ## News
 - 2018.11: One paper is accepted to AAAI2019.
-- 2018.7: I will intern in Adobe Research this fall.
+- 2018.7: In this fall, I will intern in Adobe Research at San Jose (CA).
 - 2018.4: I will be a recipient of The University of Tokyo - NEC Future AI Scholarship (2018-2021).
 - 2018.2: One paper is accepted to CVPR2018.